 Job opportunities for associate degree holder in history range from teaching assistantships and park historians to document archivists and research assistants.
 Many graduates continue their education by obtaining a bachelor's or master's degree in a specialized area of historical study.

-The bachelor’s degree in history teaches students about major events and themes in human development, from ancient times to today.
+The online bachelor’s degree in history teaches students about major events and themes in human development, from ancient times to today.
 In the process, students gain a historical context for current events, as well as research and critical thinking skills.
 These programs require four years and 120 credit hours of work.
 A high school diploma or GED is required to apply.

-The curriculum in the history bachelor’s degree surveys history in varying regions around the world, from prehistoric events to today.
+The curriculum in the history online bachelor’s degree surveys history in varying regions around the world, from prehistoric events to today.
 Common core classes include overviews of history research methods, ancient history, medieval history, US history, and the history of ethnicity and race in the United States.
 Students are also required to take survey courses in the history of particular geopolitical regions, such as Asian, Latin American, or African history.

 Along with taking the major courses in an array of history areas, students can also specialize the bachelor’s degree in a particular history subtopic, such as women’s history, European history, or the history of science.
 Most programs require a capstone course or thesis project, in which students complete a significant research paper in their focus area.